Refractive lenticule extraction

 - This is a method without a flap – inside the intact cornea and so-called lenticular (thin fragment of the lens in the cornea).
 The next step is a minimally invasive approach.
 Through this small opening later we can remove the intracorneal lens

-- The ReLexSMILE method may be used for pronounced nearsightedness, to -10 diopters.
+- The corneal lenticule extraction method may be used for pronounced nearsightedness, to -10 diopters.

 - Without limits – after the procedure the patient can perform all activities, rub their eyes, play sports, there is no danger from moving a corneal flap.

 - This procedure cannot be repeated using this same method.
-Correction cannot be repeated using ReLexSMILE.
+Correction cannot be repeated using lenticule extraction method.
 Further correction is possible using LASEK/PRK, femtoLASIK with a thin corneal flap, and the CIRCLE method

-- It is not possible to apply the so called automatic static cycoratation, which is important before correction of astigmatism
+- It is not possible to apply the so called automatic static cycloratation, which is important before correction of astigmatism

 - It also cannot correct farsightedness.